nazdridoy/world-religions-wiki/buddhism/figures/README.md

 - [Padmasambhava](./padmasambhava.md) - Founder of Tibetan Buddhism
 - [Shantideva](./shantideva.md) - Author of the Bodhicaryavatara
 - [Naropa](./naropa.md) - Indian master of tantric Buddhism
+- [Tilopa](./tilopa.md) - Mahasiddha and source of the Kagyu lineage

 ### Chinese Masters